khadergous12-stack/Retail-Forecasting-System/README.md

 ## ⭐ Conclusion

-This project demonstrates how machine learning can be applied to real-world retail problems by combining forecasting, analytics, and reporting into one unified system for smarter inventory management.
+This project demonstrates how machine learning can be applied to real-world retail problems by combining forecasting, analytics, API integration, and reporting into one unified system for smarter inventory management.